 7. Google Slides

-If your board space is taken up by lists, calendars, and anchor charts or you are controlling a remote-learning class then Jamboard is the perfect collaboration tool!
-It will help get students engaged and working together to create a display of ideas and thoughts.
+If your board space is taken up by lists, calendars, and anchor charts or you’re responsible for a program of remote learning then Jamboard is the perfect collaboration tool!
+It will help get your learners engaged and working together to create a display of ideas and thoughts.

-Flipgrid is another amazing collaboration digital resource that connects with Google Classroom flawlessly to allow for more interactive lessons.
-Middle School kids will absolutely LOVE creating a Flipgrid and then sharing it with the rest of their peers.
+Flipgrid is another amazing digital collaboration resource that connects with Google Classroom for interactive lessons.
+Your middle school kiddos will absolutely adore creating unique Flipgrid videos and sharing them with their peers!

 10. Fluency Tutor

-While most middle school students should be able to read fluently on grade level, the reality is that this is not always the case.
-When students need remediation, Fluency Tutor is incredibly helpful at allowing them to record and hear themselves practicing reading fluently.
+While most of your middle school students should be able to read fluently on grade level, the reality is that this is not always the case.
+When your kiddos need remediation, Fluency Tutor is incredibly helpful because it allows them to record their practice and hear themselves reading.

 12. Take Attendance

-Because Google works well within schools and is also incredibly accessible to students and families outside of the classroom, using the classroom app to submit homework and to take photos as evidence of work or understanding is another exceptional way to utilize Google Classroom’s many resources in a practical way.
+Google works well within schools and is also incredibly accessible to students and their families outside of the classroom.
+Using the classroom app to submit homework and to take photos as evidence of work or understanding is another exceptional way to utilize Google Classroom’s many resources in a practical way.

 15. Celebrate Great Digital Work